 Photo: Anne M. Eberhardt

 Fortunately, all our horses also love receiving treats (that said, I've known less than a handful of horses that didn't like treats!), and none of our seniors have become nippy or pushy in anticipation of consuming a delicious morsel.
-Yes, there are many occasions on which 18-year-old Dorado will turn on the charm and give the "look-how-cute-I-am face" when he thinks there might be a treat around, but that's the extent of his "pushy" behavior.
+Yes, there are many occasions on which 20-year-old Dorado will turn on the charm and give the "look-how-cute-I-am face" when he thinks there might be a treat around, but that's the extent of his "pushy" behavior.

 Something else we've been very fortunate with is that all our aging horses have had, and continue to have, a good set of teeth.
-Brandy, our Miniature Horse who died last year at the age of 24, was the only one who's had any dental problems, and hers were mostly solved by pulling a couple teeth.
+Brandy, our Miniature Horse who died in 2013 at the age of 24, was the only one who's had any dental problems, and hers were mostly solved by pulling a couple teeth.
 She learned quickly how to chew with a gap in her mouth, and sure didn't lose any weight because of her teeth!

 Kristen says to avoid firm-textured treats that require substantial chewing, such as like carrots, apples, and peppermints.
 Not to worry, though: she says there are several treat options for such horses.